jdittrich/userNeedResearchBook/text/allURBook.md

 Quick findings are very useful if your audience :

 -   already know about your research and want to have a look at your progress
--    have very little time, and need an efficient access to your  results
+-    have very little time, and need efficient access to your  results

 ### Written Reports